Nishilhmodi/Prepinsta-DSA-Problems/README.md

 # Prepinsta-DSA-Problems

-🧩 PrepInsta DSA Problem Solutions
+🧩 PrepInsta DSA Problem Solutions/n
 "Code.
 Debug.
 Repeat." – A collection of Data Structures & Algorithms problems solved from the PrepInsta list, written in clean, efficient, and interview-ready code.

-🚀 About This Repository
+🚀 About This Repository/n
 This repository is my DSA practice log — covering problems from Easy → Medium → Hard, categorized by topic.
 Each solution is optimized, well-commented, and designed to help me (and you!) crack coding interviews.

 📂 Topics Covered